 In the Mount de Sales Middle School, a climate of community and mutual respect nurtures students through these transitory years, encourages independent thinking as it teaches them to live within boundaries, and allows students to reach their potential as they discover a sense of self and others.

 We offer core courses in language arts, math, science, social studies, theology, and physical education.
-Our middle school students can ignite their creativity with art, music, and theater classes, explore a foreign language, develop keyboarding skills, design and create STEM projects, or develop their leadership and communication skills.
+Our middle school students can ignite their creativity with art, music, and theater classes, explore a foreign language, develop keyboarding skills, or design and create STEM projects.

 Middle School students also have the opportunity to advance, where developmentally appropriate, into the high school curriculum.
-Eighth Grade students will take a Level I world language course in Latin, Spanish, or French.
+Eighth Grade students take a Level I world language course in Latin, Spanish, or French.
 They will begin high school at Level II in that language.
 Many students in the Middle School also matriculate into Upper School mathematics courses, such as Honors Algebra I, Honors Geometry, and Honors Algebra II while the eighth grade.

 Discover [dis-ˈkə-vər] v.